jfdoyle3/to-serve-man/README.md

 # to-serve-man

-Java springboot backen with mySQL with React Front end.
+Java springboot backen with mySQL and MongoDB with React Front end.
-Will attempt to make a Flutter front end too.